 Maps And Navigation

 We provide a set of hiking maps showing topography, landmarks, streambeds, dirt roads, accommodations, grocery shopping, etc. which are important to have.
-Maps are divided into the shorter, day hikes of 10-20km.
-On the final points of each of the stages, hikers usually can find accommodations, whether that be PHT homestays, public transportation, or access to roads.
-The only exception is Khirbet al-Mird, where grottos are the only overnight accommodation.
+Maps are divided into shorter, day hikes of 10-20km.
+On the final points of each of the stages, hikers usually can find accommodations such as homestays partners of Palestinian Heritage Trail or public transportation, or access to roads.
+The only exception is in Khirbet al-Mird, where the Cave is the only overnight accommodation available.

-Despite the Palestine Heritage Trail being way-marked, a GPS unit can still be helpful especially as a safety precaution.
+Despite that the Palestine Heritage Trail is clearly way-marked, a GPS unit can still be helpful especially as a safety precaution.
 The website contains downloadable GPS data for The Palestine Heritage Trail routes.

-Navigation is a safety concern, so be sure to be smart and confident in whichever method you choose to hike the trail.
+Navigation is a safety concern, so be smart and confident in whichever method you choose to hike the trail.

 It is unwise to rely entirely on one navigation method.
 Waymarking symbols can fade, go missing, or be obscured, GPS units can run out of batteries, malfunction, get wet, fall off a cliff, etc., and maps can get wet, tear, or be lost.
 Be confident in at least two navigation methods on the trail.

 A waymark is a symbol or sign marking the route of a footpath.
 The Palestinian Heritage Trail hiking trail uses the system of waymarking to denote the specific route and direction a trail follows.
-Along with a waymark, there may be a sign or informational panel to give special information about a historical site, geographic details, or other points of interest.
+Besides the road sign, there may be a sign or informational board to provide certain information about a historical location, geographic details, or other points of interest.

 Most of the sections of the trail are already waymarked.
-The Palestinian Heritage Trail adapted the same waymarking system that various European countries, such as France and Spain, use.
-The specific symbol, a red and white stripe, indicates that The Palestinian Heritage Trail is a long distance hiking trail.
-Next to the stripes the logo of The Palestinian Heritage Trail can be also found; this is an image of a green oak tree.
+The Palestinian Heritage Trail had adapted the same waymarking system used in various European countries, such as France and Spain.
+The specific symbol, a red and white stripe, indicates that The Palestinian Heritage Trail is a long-distance hiking trail.

-Be sure to become very familiar with the specific symbol or style of trail marking before relying solely on the waymarking.
-As a general rule, if you hike for an unusually long period of time without seeing another marking, return to the last marker you saw and assess if you may have taken a wrong turn somewhere.
+Be sure to become familiar with the specific symbol or style of the trail marking before relying solely on the waymarking.
+As a general rule, if you hike for an unusually long period without seeing another marking, return to the last marker you saw and assess if you may have taken a wrong turn somewhere.